beingshahid/shahid/README.md

 # shahid
-this my first repository i edited this
+this is my first repository i edited this